jeffpar/pcjs.v1/_posts/2015-06-05-the-strange-case-of-the-ega-graphics-scroll-bug.md

 date: 2015-06-05 11:00:00
 category: Video
 permalink: /blog/2015/06/05/
+machines:
+  - id: ibm5170
+    type: pcx86
+    config: /devices/pcx86/machine/5170/ega/640kb/rev1/machine.xml
 ---

-I was playing with different video modes using this [IBM PC AT w/EGA](/devices/pcx86/machine/5170/ega/640kb/rev1/debugger/), and I discovered an odd problem.
+I was playing with different video modes using an [IBM PC AT w/EGA](/devices/pcx86/machine/5170/ega/640kb/rev1/debugger/) and I discovered an odd problem.
+NOTE: In the machine below, you can also switch control to the TestController window using the "CTTY COM2" DOS command and then type the TestController's "mode0e" command to replicate the DEBUG sequence described below.

+{% include machine.html id="ibm5170" %}

 For example, when I ran this code: